syncfusion-content/blazor-docs/blazor/maps/polygon.md

 ```
 ![Blazor Maps with polygon shape](./images/Polygon/blazor-map-polygon-shape-on-maps-layer.png)

-## Tooltip for polygon shape
+## Tooltip

-A tooltip is used to display more information about a polygon shape during a mouse or touch interaction.
-Tooltips and tooltip templates can be enabled by setting the [Visible]() property to **true** in the [MapsPolygonTooltipSettings]().
-Additionally, you need to set the desired content as a value to the [TooltipText]() property in the [MapsPolygon](../api/maps/polygonSettingsModel) tag to show the tooltip.
+Tooltip is used to display more information about a polygon shape during a mouse or touch interaction.
+Tooltip and tooltip template can be enabled by setting the [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_Visible) property to **true** in the [MapsPolygonTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html).
+Additionally, you need to set the desired content as a value to the [TooltipText](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_TooltipText) property in the [MapsPolygon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html) tag to show the tooltip.
 If you add 'n' numbers of polygon shapes, you can add the `TooltipText` property to each polygon, which will display the tooltip for the associated polygon shape.

 ### Tooltip customization

-The following properties are available in the [MapsPolygonTooltipSettings]() to customize the tooltip of the Maps component.
+The following properties are available in the [MapsPolygonTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html) to customize the appearance of the tooltip.

-* [Fill]() - Applies the color of the tooltip in the polygon shape.
+* [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_Fill) - Applies the color of the tooltip in the polygon shape.
-* [BorderColor]() - To change the color of the border of the tooltip in the polygon shape.
+* [BorderColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_BorderColor) - To change the color of the border of the tooltip in the polygon shape.
-* [BorderWidth]() - To change the width of the border of the tooltip in the polygon shape.
+* [BorderWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_BorderWidth) - To change the width of the border of the tooltip in the polygon shape.
-* [BorderOpacity]() - To change the opacity of the border of the tooltip in the polygon shape.
+* [BorderOpacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_BorderOpacity) - To change the opacity of the border of the tooltip in the polygon shape.
-* [FontFamily]() - To change the font family of the text in the tooltip of the polygon shape.
+* [FontFamily](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_FontFamily) - To change the font family of the text in the tooltip of the polygon shape.
-* [FontWeight]() - To change the font weight of the text in the tooltip of the polygon shape.
+* [FontWeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_FontWeight) - To change the font weight of the text in the tooltip of the polygon shape.
-* [FontStyle]() - To change the font style of the text in the tooltip of the polygon shape.
+* [FontStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_FontStyle) - To change the font style of the text in the tooltip of the polygon shape.
-* [FontColor]() - To change the font color of the text in the tooltip of the polygon shape.
+* [FontColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_FontColor) - To change the font color of the text in the tooltip of the polygon shape.
-* [FontSize]() - To change the font size of the text in the tooltip of the polygon shape.
+* [FontSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_FontSize) - To change the font size of the text in the tooltip of the polygon shape.
-* [FontOpacity]() - To change the opacity of the text in the tooltip of the polygon shape.
+* [FontOpacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonTooltipSettings.html#Syncfusion_Blazor_Maps_MapsPolygonTooltipSettings_FontOpacity) - To change the opacity of the text in the tooltip of the polygon shape.

 ```cshtml